ietf-tools/xml2rfc/README.txt

 Rose                                                            [Page 3]

-README                        xml2rfc v1.10                December 2001
+README                        xml2rfc v1.11                February 2002

    A new window should come up that looks like this: